KSP-KOS/KOS/doc/source/bindings.rst

 HasNode
 --------

-Get-only. ``hasnode`` returns true if there is a planned maneuver :struct:`node` in the SHIP's flight plan.
+Get-only. ``hasnode`` returns true if there is a planned maneuver :struct:`ManeuverNode` in the SHIP's flight plan.
 This will always return false for the non-active vessel, as access to maneuver nodes is limited to the active vessel.

 Resource Types